ibm-cloud-docs/BlockStorage/set-host-queue-depth-settings-performance-and-endurance-storage.md

 | 2 IOPS per GB | 24 |
 | 4 IOPS per GB | 56 |
 | 10 IOPS per GB | 56+ |
-{: caption="Recommended queue depth for each IOPS tier" caption-side="top"}
+{: caption="Recommended queue depth for each IOPS tier" caption-side="bottom"}

 The host setting doesn’t affect disk and controller latency.
 It affects only the latency that is observed by the host and application.